jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 })
 ```

-    Test passed with 5 successes 😀.
+    Test passed with 5 successes 🥇.

-Use a mock when the *interaction itself* is what you’re testing: not what the code returns, but whether it called the dependency in the right way.
+Use a mock when the *interaction itself* is what you’re testing: whether the code called the dependency in the right way, with the right arguments.

 They’re also the easiest double to overuse.
-Assert on every call to every dependency and you’ve written an overspecified test — one that breaks whenever the implementation changes, even when the behavior stays the same.
+Assert on every call to every dependency and you’ve written an overspecified test, one that breaks whenever the implementation changes even when the behavior stays the same.

-Prefer a spy when you only need to record calls; a plain list with a function that appends to a vector is often enough.
+Prefer a spy when you only need to record calls.
+A plain list with a function that appends to a vector is often enough.
 Reach for a mock when you also need to control what the dependency returns.
 The risk is the same with any interaction-based assertion: check every call to every dependency and you end up with a test that mirrors the implementation rather than the behaviour, breaking whenever the internals change even when the outcome doesn’t.

 ## 5. Fake